sylee0520/Golden-Retriever/README.md

 ```

 ## Demo
 We also propose demo code.
-Please download our model checkpoint, pre-extracted image embeddings and images for testing our demo! <br>
-Please replace the path in `gradio_demo.py` like below code.
+Please download our model checkpoint, pre-extracted image embeddings and images.
+And replace the path in `gradio_demo.py` like below code.
 ```bash

     ...